rolznz/memorable-seed/README.md

 # Warning

 Use at your own risk.
 Making your own seed phrase rather than using a randomly generated seed has **lower entropy**.
-Generate your seed **offline** in a safe place free of any cameras or other people.
-Use the advanced version of Memorable Seed to avoid keyloggers, and restart your PC before re-connecting to the internet.
-Use the **advanced recovery option** on your **hardware wallet** to enter the seed.
-Test your seed recovery before adding any meaningful amount of money.
-Use a strong **25th word**. **Do not record** either your seed or passphrase - they should only be stored within your brain.
+Please only use this technique with a hardware wallet and strong 25th word.

 # Memorable Seed